-DNS servers are used to convert domain names such as www.example.com into numerical addresses that can be processed by computer systems.
-These “name servers” are contacted by default via the browser each time the corresponding projects are accessed, which slightly increases their loading time and can also lead to a DNS server overload in the case of a high number of visitors.
+DNS servers are used to convert domain names such as www.example.com into numerical addresses.
+These ‘name servers’ are contacted by default via the browser each time the corresponding projects are accessed, which slightly increases their loading time and can also lead to a DNS server overload in the case of a high number of visitors.
 Error messages like “DNS Server Not Responding” are a common and despised consequence.

-For this reason, operating systems like Windows and macOS attach their own cache for called and resolved addresses – the DNS caches.
-These save all information that’s relevant for name resolution, each with an entry known as TTL (time to live) where data remains valid for a given time.
+For this reason, operating systems like Windows and macOS attach their own cache for accessed and resolved addresses – the DNS caches.
+These save all information that’s relevant for name resolution such as an IP address, host names and protocol versions.
+Each entry remains valid for a given time.
 Within this time, corresponding queries are answered directly from the cache without requiring a detour to the DNS server.

 Why is a regular DNS flush useful?

-As mentioned earlier, it makes sense to clear the DNS cache regularly.
-This doesn’t happen by itself: The entries remain in the cache until the defined TTL expires.
-There are three reasons in particular that you should take action and set the DNS register to zero with a DNS flush, regardless of the actual validity period of the individual records:
+There are three reasons for regularly setting the DNS register to zero with a DNS flush, regardless of the actual validity period of the individual records:

 You can display the DNS cache currently stored on your system at any time.
-In Windows, for example, simply open the command prompt and enter the command “ipconfig /displaydns”.
+In Windows, for example, simply open the command prompt just as you would for a flush DNS command and enter the command ‘ipconfig /displaydns’.

 Clear the DNS cache: how-to